Emanuele-20/CV/README.md

 * Created staff members schedules trying to balance all their requests and needs to keep a strong and motivated group so they worked productively.

-* Sell differt kind of technologies amd sets contracts for private and business customers.
+* Sell differt kind of technologies and sets contracts for private and business customers.

 ## Skills